emissary-ingress/emissary/user-guide/grpc.md

 Ambassador makes it easy to access your services from outside your application.
 This includes gRPC services, although a little bit of additional configuration is required: by default, Envoy connects to upstream services using HTTP/1.x and then upgrades to HTTP/2 whenever possible.
 However, gRPC is built on HTTP/2 and most gRPC servers do not speak HTTP/1.x at all.
 Ambassador must tell its underlying Envoy that your gRPC service only wants to speak that HTTP/2, using the `grpc` attribute of a `Mapping`.

-## Writing creating a gRPC service for Ambassador
+## Writing a gRPC service for Ambassador

 There are many examples and walkthroughs on how to write gRPC applications so that is not what this article will aim to accomplish.
 If you do not yet have a service written you can find examples of gRPC services in all supported languages here: [gRPC Quickstart](https://grpc.io/docs/quickstart/)